hdub-tech/bitwarden-directory-connector-containers/README.md

 # bitwarden-directory-connector-containers

-This project is designed to simplify automation for [`bwdc`] when the user has more than one sync profile.
+This project is designed to remove the need for using the [Bitwarden Directory Connector desktop app] and/or simplify automation for [`bwdc`] when the user has more than one sync profile.
 It utilizes containers, condensed key=value configuration files (in lieu of data.json files, however those are also unintentionally supported) and a separate secrets manager (podman, or anything